 'No win no fee' - Conditional Fee Agreement

-You may want to consider a conditional fee agreement (CFA) - this is commonly called ‘no win no fee’.
+You may want to consider a conditional fee agreement (CFA) - commonly called ‘no win no fee’.
 There are pros and cons to conditional fee agreements – discuss the details with your lawyer before you commit.
 In particular, you are likely only to be able to get a CFA for a claim which is not a small claim – that is, one worth over £10,000, or a personal injury claim where the personal injury element is worth over £1,000.
-This is because providers of CFAs make their money from getting back the legal costs from the other side if you win, or sometimes from your damages.
+This is because CFA providers make their money from getting back the legal costs from the other side if you win, or sometimes from your damages.
 In a small claim, they don’t get legal costs.
-You can find more information at 'No win, no fee'.
+For more information see 'No win, no fee'.